Edicy/search-widget/README.markdown

 * `search_form` class that defines the seach element form. default is `.edys-search`,
 * `default_stylesheet_enabled` default is `true`.
 Values `true`/`false` If set to `false` default css will not be loaded.
 * `popup_position` default is `auto`.
 Values (`auto`/`left`/`right`/`bottom`/`top`).
 Defines the popup position in regard to the search input.
+* `popup_css_positioning` default is `absolute`.
+If position of search input is inside `position: fixed` container then this value should be set to `fixed'.
+Otherwise the popup does not follow the input when page is scrolled.
 * `popup_min_margin` default is `10`; Defines how close to window border popup can position itself in pixels.
 * `display_fin` default is true.
 Values (`false`/`true`).
 Defines if the little fin is shown beside search popup.
 With default design set to false if IE6 support is needed.
 * `link_target` default is "_self", Values ("_self" / "_blank" / "_top" / "_parent").
 Defines how search links will open.
 Like link target attribute ("_self" is in the same window, "_blank" is in a new window etc.).